 Practicum and internship are required of all students and further extend their training in the scientific, methodological, theoretical foundations, and applied activities of psychological practice.
 The goals of practicum training are to produce professionals competent to practice independently and ethically, sensitive to individual differences and diversity, and committed to personal growth and exploration.
 Practica and internship experiences range from skill building in basic psychological assessment and counseling; to actual work with clients; to a year-long, full-time internship in an applied service setting.
 Early experiences often are completed in one of the university’s two departmental training clinics.

-Students who enter through the Department of Counseling with a Master’s in a counseling-related area typically begin their doctoral practicum training in their second year.
+Students who enter through the School of Counseling with a Master’s in a counseling-related area typically begin their doctoral practicum training in their second year.
 This may involve seeing clients in the Clinic for Individual and Family Counseling or a community agency.
 The Clinic for Individual and Family Counseling serves a community population of children, adolescents, and adults (couples and families are also seen).
 The facility is housed on an entire floor of the Chima Building on the University of Akron campus and consists of a reception area, counseling rooms (including group/family and play therapy rooms) and supervision rooms.
 The facility uses a state-of-the-art computerized session recording and remote viewing system.
 Rooms are also designed with one-way mirror observation units and telephones for live observation call-ins.
 An adjoining confidential computer lab provides students with a secure area in which to view their sessions and prepare their case documentation.

 Students in the Department of Psychology see clients in the department’s Counseling Clinic through much of their first and second years.
 The Counseling Clinic is embedded within the Department of Psychology in the College of Arts and Sciences building and serves an adult, community population.
 The facility has four interview rooms with remote DVD recording as well as one-way mirror capabilities.
 An observation area runs behind the interview rooms and allows for live observation, taping of interviews, confidential file storage and tape review.
 The Clinic’s reception area is physically separate from the interview rooms.